 This article describes how I created one such data generation script.
 I’m not describing this because I think that you would ever need the same database or the same script – you probably won’t.
 I’m showing you some techniques in this script because I have solved various problems that, in one form or another, are relevant to many data generation tasks.
 When you have to generate data, your challenges will be different – but perhaps, they are similar enough to mine that you can adapt my solution to your situation, instead of having to reinvent a completely new set of wheels.

-The SQL Code to go with this article can be downloaded by clicking the link at the head of the article, or by clicking here.
+The SQL Code to go with this article can be downloaded by clicking the link at the bottom of the article, or by clicking here.